 On January 1, 2007, the company entered into a one year lease agreement with an officer for office space.
 The agreement calls for monthly rent of \$100 plus the reimbursement to officer for internet services at \$50 per month.
-Payments under the agreement totaled \$1,800 for the year ended December 31, 2007.
+Payments under the agreement totaled \$600 for the period ended March 31, 2008.